-For detailed instructions on how to configure authentication when using the Windows driver, see "Configuring Authentication" on page 11.
+For detailed instructions on how to configure authentication when using the Windows driver, see "Configuring Authentication on Windows" on page 11.

-For detailed instructions on how to configure authentication when using a non-Windows driver, see "Configuring Authentication" on page 40.
+For detailed instructions on how to configure authentication when using a non-Windows driver, see "Configuring Authentication on a Non-Windows Machine" on page 40.